Residue sums for superconformal indices: Further indices at rank one

 \subsubsection{BMN Macdonald index}

 As observed in \cite{Chang:2013fba}, the ``Hamiltonian'' $\delta=2\lbrace \mathcal{Q},\mathcal{Q}^{\dagger}\rbrace$ at one-loop has an additional $U(1)_Y$ symmetry.
-The charge of this symmetry counts the number of Lagrangian letters in an operator and can be used to refine the index.\footnote{Since this symmetry will be broken at higher loops, the refined index should only be interpreted in terms of the one-loop spectrum.
-For counting purposes and in particular the identification of non-graviton $\mathcal{Q}$-cohomology classes, this suffices assuming the conjecture that the BPS spectrum is one-loop exact, as described at the beginning of this section.} As detailed in \cite{Gadde:2025yoa}, this refinement effectively allows one to define indices in the $\mathcal{N}=4$ theory for more BPS sectors than just those described in Section \ref{ssec:defns}.
+The charge of this symmetry counts the number of Lagrangian letters in an operator and can be used to refine the index.\footnote{Since this symmetry will be broken at higher loops, the refined index is in principle only protected as one moves from the free to the one-loop spectrum.
+Since the status of the one--loop exactness conjecture is unclear (see footnote \ref{fn:1-loop-conj}), one should be careful with the interpretation of this index at strong coupling.} As detailed in \cite{Gadde:2025yoa}, this refinement effectively allows one to define indices in the $\mathcal{N}=4$ theory for more BPS sectors than just those described in Section \ref{ssec:defns}.
 In particular, an index can be defined for the BMN sector of the $\mathcal{N}=4$ theory \cite{Choi:2023znd,Choi:2023vdm,Gadde:2025yoa}, so-called due to its connection with the BMN matrix model \cite{Berenstein:2002jq,Kim:2003rza}.
 This sector gets contributions from all letters in Table \ref{tab:n=2-multiplets}, except the derivatives and the gaugino $\bar{\lambda}_{2\dot{\pm}}$, and it plays a crucial role in finding explicit representatives of non-graviton operators in the papers cited above.

-In this section, we show that if we include a single derivative in the BMN sector and a component of the gaugino, the corresponding index takes on the form of a basic hypergeometric integral which we can then evaluate.
+In this section, we show that if we include a single derivative in the BMN sector and a component of the gaugino, the corresponding index takes on the form of a basic hypergeometric integral which we can evaluate.
 This sector, which we will refer to as the BMN Macdonald sector, corresponds to one of the two types of maximal consistent truncations of the full $1/16^{\text{th}}$ BPS sector identified in \cite{Gadde:2025yoa}.
 We will here simply state the single letter indices for the contributing letters, referring for full details to \cite{Chang:2013fba,Gadde:2025yoa}.